Skip to contents

 row.names.as.col

 Logical or character.
-If FALSE (default), row names are not added as a column.
+If FALSE (the default), row names are not added as a column.
 If TRUE, a column named "rownames" is prepended.
-If a character string is supplied, it is used as the column name for row names.
+If a character string, it is used as the column name for the promoted row names.
+Ignored (with a warning) when x is neither a data.frame nor a strict matrix.

 row.names